-As Executive Vice President (EVP), Craig R. Carnaroli has been shaping Penn's physical campus, financial strength and operational efficiency since 2004.
-Reporting to President Amy Gutmann, Mr. Carnaroli is the University's most senior non-academic officer.
-His wide-ranging portfolio includes nine distinct business functions: audit, compliance and privacy; budget and management analysis; business services; facilities and real estate services; finance; human resources; investments; information systems and computing; and public safety.
+As Senior Executive Vice President (SEVP), Craig R. Carnaroli has been shaping Penn's physical campus, financial strength and operational efficiency since 2004.
+Reporting to President Liz Magill, Mr. Carnaroli is the University's chief financial and administrative officer.
+His wide-ranging portfolio includes nine distinct business functions: audit, compliance and privacy; budget planning and analysis; business services; facilities and real estate services; finance; human resources; investments; information systems and computing; and public safety.

-During his tenure at Penn, Mr. Carnaroli has led a variety of initiatives to support Penn's myriad operations, including: enhancing long-term credit ratings issued by Moody's Investors Service and Standard & Poor's; increasing student financial aid; implementing a long-range plan to reduce Penn's carbon footprint; developing new housing and dining amenities; planning Penn's campus with a 30-year horizon by adding several hundred-thousand square-feet of new facilities; and overseeing neighborhood initiatives in support of community and economic development.
+During his tenure at Penn, Mr. Carnaroli has led a variety of initiatives to support Penn's myriad operations, including: enhancing the University’s long-term credit ratings; increasing student financial aid; implementing a long-range plan to reduce Penn's carbon footprint; developing new housing and dining amenities; planning Penn's campus with a 30-year horizon by adding several hundred-thousand square-feet of new facilities; and overseeing neighborhood initiatives in support of community and economic development.

-Mr. Carnaroli contributes to the city and region as a volunteer member of boards and committees, including: The University City District (Chair); the University City Science Center, (Chair); Philadelphia Industrial Development Corporation (Executive Committee); and The Greater Philadelphia Tourism and Marketing Corporation (Chair, Finance Committee).
+Mr. Carnaroli contributes to the city and region as a volunteer member of boards, including: The University City District (Chair); the University City Science Center (Vice Chair); Philadelphia Industrial Development Corporation (Executive Committee); and The Greater Philadelphia Chamber of Commerce (CEO Council for Growth).

-Prior to Penn, Mr. Carnaroli served as Penn’s Vice President of Finance, and Treasurer, from 2000 to 2004, after serving as Vice President, Municipal Securities Division, for Merrill Lynch.
+Prior to being named SEVP in June 2021, Mr. Carnaroli served as Penn’s Executive Vice President from 2004 to 2021 and as Vice President of Finance and Treasurer, from 2000-2004, after serving as Director, Municipal Securities Division, for Merrill Lynch.

 Mr. Carnaroli is a 1985 graduate of Penn’s Wharton School of Business with a Bachelor of Science in Economics (cum laude), and a 1990 graduate of Stanford University's Graduate School of Business, with a Master's in Business Administration.